akoll/scanta/README.md

 };

 ECS::Scene scene(
   SystemB{}, // SystemB is registered before SystemA.
-Thus, SystemA's results from the last frame (or even before having executed at all) will be accessed.
+Thus, SystemA's results from the last frame will be accessed.
   SystemA{}
 );
 ```